thetruth2003/Snake-Game-UnrealEngine/README.md

 - Deepened understanding of AI pathfinding in grid-based environments
 - Learned best practices for actor instancing and data-driven level design

-## About

-Personal project by **Kenan EGE**

-- Computer Engineer, Futuregames Academy
-- 04 May 2025

-Enjoy playing and experimenting!